We’ve written before about insurance companies and their priority to increase profits as much as possible.

 THE SAD TRUTH: OUR PERSONAL INJURY FIRM SEES THE RESULTS EVERY DAY.

-Unfortunately, the profit-hungry model of insurance companies is evident in our everyday work at Baskerville Law.
-Stay tuned, because we’ll be writing about some of these instances soon.
+Unfortunately, the profit-hungry model of insurance companies is evident in our everyday work at Baskerville Law LLC.

 In large part, the malicious model of insurance companies has caused our founding attorney, Rob Baskerville, to focus exclusively on auto accident cases, holding insurance companies accountable for their duty to act in good faith.
 We refuse to be discouraged enough to stop helping people get the fair compensation that they deserve.